ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 Is this is really my life?

-This is my golden age.
+There's no denying that this is my golden age.

 ***

-Just eight years ago, I was just a single guy living in that shabby one-bedroom apartment on 3rd Street.
+Just eight years ago, I was just a kid living solo in a shabby one-bedroom apartment on 3rd Street in Dover, Ohio.
 I was working an entry-level drafting job at the local window factory.
 I had no forward momentum and no prospects for gaining any steam.

 I wasn't a dad yet, but I was nearing deadbeat status.